 A pharmacy can be a hugely valuable income stream that will also boost the capital value of the building, as well as providing an additional rental income stream.
-Usually, a pharmacy will pay for itself very quickly – practices just need the capacity on site to make it a viable proposition.
+Usually, a pharmacy will pay for itself very quickly – practices just need the capacity on-site to make it a viable proposition.

-Practice managers need an understanding that pharmacy operators will be looking for the best deal for them and not the GP partners, and that they need appropriate representation to ensure that they are protected and get the best deal possible.
-Many think they do not have enough internal space to implant a pharmacy, which is not necessarily important, as there could be opportunities to build on the land adjacent to the propert.
+Practice managers need an understanding that pharmacy operators will be looking for the best deal for them and not the GP partners and that they need appropriate representation to ensure that they are protected and get the best deal possible.
+Many think they do not have enough internal space to implant a pharmacy, which is not necessarily important, as there could be opportunities to build on the land adjacent to the property.
 There are also tax and other value considerations depending upon how the deal is structured.

 What are the benefits of sale and leaseback?

-Sale and leaseback depends on the individual circumstances of the GPs in the practice.
+Sale and Leaseback depends on the individual circumstances of the GPs in the practice.
 No surveyor should come in and say it is definitely the right strategy for you – as this is one option to be considered in certain circumstances and its suitability will depend upon the desires and needs of the individual GPs involved.
 There are benefits and liabilities with both owning a building or occupying one under a lease, they are just structured differently.
-If GPs do not want to buy in to a property or other GPs want their money out, creating a lease can be a shared solution.
+If GPs do not want to buy into a property or other GPs want their money out, creating a lease can be a shared solution.
 Consideration should also be given to the partnership agreement as any departure would have to be universally agreed between the parties or a situation can be forced by any GP who is unhappy.
 Often the partnership agreement compels the outgoing partner to sell and the incoming partner to buy and thus agreeing to set up a lease instead (and then perhaps sell the building with a lease in place) must be agreed by all.

 How can practice managers get the most from their GP practice premises?